matloff/R-vs.-Python-for-Data-Science/README.md

 *Horrible loss for R*.

 Python is currently undergoing a transition from version 2.7 to 3.x.
-This will cause some disruption, but nothing to elaborate.
+This will cause some disruption, but nothing too elaborate.

 By contrast, R is rapidly devolving into two mutually unintelligible dialects, ordinary R and the Tidyverse.
 Sadly, this is a conscious